syarifhidayat-id/syarifhidayat-id/README.md

 ### Hi there 👋

+I am a programmer who has the ability to learn new things.
+I am good at PHP, Javascript, JQuery, Ajax, Node.js, REST API, RESTfull APIs, Vue.js, Java, HTML, and CSS.
+The frameworks that I have just mastered are Laravel, Bootstrap, Tailwind CSS, EasyUI, Cordova, and MobileUi.
+The database that I just mastered is MySQL, and PostgreSQL.
 <!--
 **syarifhidayat-id/syarifhidayat-id** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.